What Is Holiness?

 Not Distant but Different

-God isn’t set apart because He’s unreachable, but because He’s perfectly whole.
+God isn’t set apart because He’s unreachable, but because He’s perfectly whole—the standard, the source, the center.

 And the miracle of grace is that His otherness no longer excludes us—it indwells us.

 That’s holiness in motion.
 It keeps its distinction from sin while closing the distance to sinners.
 Its distinction isn’t maintained by distance but by wholeness.
-Sin represents brokenness; holiness embodies completeness.
-It doesn’t shy away from the unclean; it runs to redeem.
+Sin is brokenness; holiness is completeness.
+It doesn’t recoil from the unclean; it runs to redeem.

-If your 'holiness' keeps you from the table where Jesus eats, it isn’t holiness—it’s hygiene.
+If your “holiness” keeps you from the table where Jesus eats, it isn’t holiness—it’s hygiene.
+Holiness isn’t borrowed perfection; it’s divine life, and it can take human form.

-The unholy pull back, worried they’ll get smudged;
+The holier-than-thou pull back, worried they’ll get smudged;

 the holy lean in, knowing grace leaves better stains.